-Comment C: The Appendix of this report includes the results of the actuarial valuation of the retiree health program using assumptions and methods required by the Governmental Accounting Standards Board (GASB).
+Comment B: The Appendix of this report includes the results of the December 31, 2016 actuarial valuation of the retiree health program.
 The City's policy is to make 100% of the contributions recommended by the actuary.
 The Appendix of this report includes additional information about this valuation.

-Comment D: During the 2015 plan year, the return on retiree health plan assets was lower than long term expectations.
-This valuation of the plan also reflects a change in the investment return assumption and a minor change in the health inflation assumption.
-Although the Health Plan experience during 2015 and the assumption changes reduced the level of funding surplus from the prior year, the health plan continues to have a funding surplus as of the valuation date.

-As a result of the funding surplus, no City contribution is recommended to the retiree health plan for the 2017 fiscal year.
+Comment C: During the 2016 plan year, the return on retiree health plan assets was greater than long term expectations.
+In addition, claims costs increased by less than anticipated by actuarial assumptions.
+This valuation of the retiree health plan reflects a change in the investment return assumption and a change in the health inflation assumptions.
+The net effect of these changes and plan experience was an increased level of funding surplus from the prior year.
+The health plan continues to have a large funding surplus as of the valuation date and as a result, no City contribution is recommended for the retiree health plan for the 2018 fiscal year.